Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Starting problem: a project tone needed repeatable rules instead of scattered mood language.
 Structural pass: clarify voice, motifs, imagery, rhythm, and emotional pressure.
 Output: a tone bible for consistent direction.

-What this proves: Tone control, style rules, motifs, and atmosphere documentation.
+What this sample demonstrates: Tone control, style rules, motifs, and atmosphere documentation.

 Narrative Prose: Scene Rhythm, Perspective, and Mood